EdinsonRequena/pong-game/README.md

 Pause the game
 Set limit score
 ```
-Don't limit yourself to it
+Don't limit yourself only to these modules.

 This video game was developed as part of a project to recreate retro video games. #StayAtHome